-Thanks to this good performance, the total increase in the cost of reinsurance for 2022 has been limited.
+Thanks to this good performance, the total increase in the cost of reinsurance for 2023 has been limited.

-The increase compared to 2021 is indeed limited to 5%, despite a capacity increase of \in 74 million (+10%).
+The increase compared to 2022 is 29%, taking into account a strong capacity increase of € 181 million (+24%).

 With regard to the legal and regulatory framework, it should be recalled that the preliminary draft law aimed at better protecting and assisting victims of terrorist attacks was directly impacted by the fall of the 'Michel government' end 2018.